zio/zio-http/docs/getting-started.md

 ## Http and Handler

 `Handler` describes the transformation from an incoming `Request` to an outgoing `Response` type.
-The `Http` type on top if this  provides input-dependent routing to different `Handler` values.
+The `HttpApp` type on top of this  provides input-dependent routing to different `Handler` values.
 There are some default handler constructors such as `Handler.text`, `Handler.html`, `Handler.fromFile`, `Handler.fromData`, `Handler.fromStream`, `Handler.fromEffect`.

 A `Handler` can always be transformed to a `HttpApp` value using the `.toHttpApp` method, in which case the